Click or swipe to view the slideshow below!

 - Breakfast, lunch and dinner

-In afternoon, we return to the villa for some free time followed by a walk through the estate’s olive grove with Paola.
-You’ll learn all about the growing of olives for pressing before enjoying an oh-so-fun olive oil tasting.
-Afterwards, we head outside to the bruschetteria where Paola will teach you the ins and outs of making true bruschetta over wood coals (while enjoying a local vino, of course).
-Afterwards you’ll learn from our friend, Alessandro, how Italians cook meats alle brace (over wood coals), before enjoying dinner together.
+In afternoon, we return to the villa for some free time followed by a walk through the estate’s olive grove.
+You’ll learn all about the growing of olives for pressing before enjoying an oh-so-fun olive oil tasting where you’ll also learn the ins and outs of making bruschetta over wood coals (while enjoying a local vino, of course).
+Afterwards you’ll learn from our friend, Alessandro, how Italians cook meats alle brace (over wood coals), before enjoying a delicious dinner together.

-- Coffee bar, walking tour of Ficulle, ceramic cookware demonstration with Fabio, ciambelline-making lesson
+- Walking tour of Ficulle, ceramic cookware demonstration with Fabio, Etruscan antiquities, pizza night

 - Breakfast, lunch and dinner

-This morning after a light breakfast, we’re off to a local coffee bar to learn all about Italian coffees – and how to make the perfect cappuccino.
-After all, coffee is a passion amongst Italians!
-Plus you might want to sample a local pastry while you’re at it.
-Then we head out to the ancient town of Ficulle, perched on a spectacular ridge line overlooking the rolling hills of Tuscany.
-Here you’ll take a private walking tour of the village with our friend Bianca, including entrance to the town’s fabulously preserved crenellated tower and frescoed churches.
-Afterwards we’re off to meet up with talented Fabio for a delightful ceramics demonstration.
+This morning after breakfast it’s off to the ancient town of Ficulle, perched on a spectacular ridge line overlooking the rolling hills of Tuscany.
+Here you’ll take a private walking tour of the village with Bianca, including entrance to the town’s fabulously preserved crenellated tower and frescoed churches.
+Afterwards you’ll meet talented Fabio for a fascinating ceramics demonstration.
 You see, for centuries Ficulle was a center of hand-thrown pottery used specifically for cooking, and Fabio is the last remaining ceramist of this unique, rustic cookware.
-Then we head to Fabio’s restored wine cantina for a very special lunch, cooked and served up in Ficulle’s “cotta”.
+Lunch is served up right here in Fabio’s beautifully restored wine cantina and includes delectable dishes cooked in Ficulle’s “cotta”.
 What a treat!

-Day 4 ~ Tuesday, May 11: Città della Pieve and Chiusi
+Day 4 ~ Wednesday, April 13: Fabro, Città della Pieve

-- Organic wine cantina, wine tasting, walking tour Città della Pieve, saffron tasting, pizza making!
+- Cantina Murogrosso, tour & wine tasting, walking tour Città della Pieve, saffron tasting

 - Breakfast, lunch and dinner